Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Results

 \subsection{Experimental results of incorporating inter-slice information}

-To evaluate the influence of the number of input slices on incorporating contextual information, we make a comparison of 2.5D methods with different input slices.
-Specifically, we select short-axis slices with the best 2D performance as the segmentation plane for the following experiments.
-As shown in Table\ref{Table2}, the networks with 2.5D multi-slice input obtain better results compared with 2D single-slice input in all metrics.
+To evaluate the influence of different number of input slices on incorporating contextual information, we make comparison experiments of different number of input slices for multi-slice input.
+We select short-axis slices with the best 2D performance as the segmentation plane for the following experiments.
+As shown in Table \ref{Table2}, generally, using with neighboring slices for multi-slice input can obtain better results compared with 2D single-slice input.
 These findings prove that the usage of neighboring slices could improves the segmentation accuracy.
 Interestingly, we observe that additional slices did not improve the performance when the number of input slices reaches three.
 One possible explanation is that non-adjacent neighboring slices with less useful information may sometimes mislead the segmentation of middle slice.
 Besides, more input slices make the computational cost of the network higher.
 As a result, using three as the number of input slices may be the best practice.

-Table\ref{Table3} shows the quantitative results of different methods to incorporate inter-slice information and their comparison with 2D U-Net and 3D U-Net.
-In addition to naive multi-slice inputs, we select 3 different methods for evaluation of incorporating inter-slice information: applying RNNs (Bi-CLSTM) for information extraction, using inter-slice contextual attention for priori shape regulation \cite{zhang2020saunet} and border areas\cite{kuang2020} .
+Table \ref{Table3} shows the quantitative results of different methods to incorporate inter-slice information and their comparison with 2D U-Net and 3D U-Net.
+In addition to naive multi-slice inputs, we conduct experiments on three different methods of incorporating inter-slice information: applying RNNs (Bi-CLSTM) for information extraction, using inter-slice contextual attention for priori shape regulation \cite{zhang2020saunet} and border areas \cite{kuang2020psi} .
 From the results, we could see that compared with naive multi-slice input, all three methods can obtain extra performance gains due to more efficient extraction of inter-slice information.
 However, these methods have variable performance on different datasets and none of them outperforms the other two on all tasks.
 Specifically, we observe that for segmentation of anisotropic volumes like Prostate MRI, 3D CNNs may not be the best choice since the scarce inter-slice information will be further lost when downsampling on z axis.
 As a result, all three methods outperform 3D U-Net on all metrics.